Secure Passwords: Practical Developer Guide

 16 x log₂(95) = 16 x 6.57 = 105.1 bits

 Each additional bit of entropy doubles the number of possible passwords an attacker must try.
 Going from 80 bits to 81 bits doubles the cracking time.
-This exponential relationship is what makes entropy such a powerful metric for comparing password strength.
+This exponential relationship is what makes entropy such a useful metric for comparing password strength.

 | Password Type | Length | Pool Size | Entropy (bits) | Estimated Crack Time* |